Conditional quantile sequential estimation for stochastic codes: Abstract

 \section{Abstract}

-This paper is devoted to the sequential estimation of a conditional quantile in the context of real stochastic codes with vector-valued inputs.
-Our algorithm is a combination of $k$-nearest neighbours and of a Robbins-Monro estimator.
+We propose and analyze an algorithm for the sequential estimation of a conditional quantile in the context of real stochastic codes with vector-valued inputs.
+Our algorithm is based on $k$-nearest neighbors smoothing within a Robbins-Monro estimator.
 We discuss the convergence of the algorithm under some conditions on the stochastic code.
-We provide non-asymptotic rates of convergence of the mean square error and we discuss the tuning of the algorithm's parameters.
+We provide non-asymptotic rates of convergence of the mean squared error and we discuss the tuning of the algorithm's parameters. \keywords{Stochastic code \and Conditional quantile \and Robbins-Monro stochastic algorithm \and $k$-nearest neighbors method} \subclass{62L12 \and 62L20 \and 62G32}